bartongroup/slivka/_sources/getting_started.rst.txt

 Overview
 ========

 Slivka is a free software which provides easy and convenient means for creating web services on your local computer, server or cluster.
-It is written in Python and is available as a source code or from anaconda.
+It is written in Python and is available both as a source code or from anaconda.

 The core of the system is the scheduler which manages jobs execution, parses command line arguments and delegates tasks to runners that